tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-18.md

 * `damage`: this is a string with a damage source name followed by an amount of damage.
 For example `fall=1.0` which would give `1.0` fall damage.
 All vanilla damage sources are supported (like 'inFire', 'lightningBolt', 'lava', 'cramming', outOfWorld', 'magic', ...)
 * `setstate`: if EnigmaScript is present this can be used to set a state with a string like this `state=value`
 * `setpstate`: if EnigmaScript is present this can be used to set a player state with a string like this `state=value`
+* `command`: this is a string representing a command that will be executed.
+The @p will be replaced with the player name.
+For example `give @p minecraft:diamond_sword`
+* `addstage`: this is a string representing a game stage that will be added to the player
+* `removestage`: this is a string representing a game stage that will be removed from the player

 ### Break and Place